boiding/book/src/expect.md

 # What to expect
 This book is used during the _Boiding_ workshop.
-I allows you explore to [Craig Reynold's](https://www.red3d.com/cwr/) _boids_ that simulate flocking behavior of animals such as fish and birds.
+It allows you explore to [Craig Reynold's](https://www.red3d.com/cwr/) _boids_ that simulate flocking behavior of animals such as fish and birds.

-But this is not a passive workshop.
+But this is not a passive workshop!
 You get to explore the simulation by building it!
 We provide you with the background to understand the algorithm and a platform to explore the algorithm.